Is financial advice for women different than financial advice for men?

 When I first published this piece in 2019, the first page of Google was filled with the condescending articles I referenced.

 Now, the first page offers realistic financial advice for women.
-Unfortunately, far too many pieces still skip essential topics, like investing or retirement planning, and lean too heavily on ways to save money.
+Unfortunately, a lot of articles still skip essential topics, like investing or retirement planning, and lean too heavily on ways to save money.

 However, most condescending pieces are gone, which is a significant step forward.